Daviedavie100/fcodecamp/statistics calculator/README.md

 The calculator returns a dictionary containing the `mean, variance, standard deviation, max, min, and sum` along both axes and for the flattened matrix.

-The calculator uses NumPy to output the
+The calculator uses NumPy to output the following:

 - mean
 - variance